 where, $s$ denotes the similarity of the embeddings and we adopt cosine similarity in practice, and $\tau$ is the temperature.

 \paragraph{Mask interface modeling.} Modeling the atom-precision distance is crucial for understanding how the protein-RNA nodes interact.
-We design a coarse to fine-grained pre-training method.
-As described in Figure \ref{fig4} in Appendix B, 50\% of the pair embedding $Z$ will be masked with a ratio of 15\%, and the other 50\% will be unchanged.
+We design a coarse- to fine-grained pre-training method.
+Specifically, as described in Figure \ref{fig4} in Appendix B, 50\% of the pair embedding $Z$ will be masked with a ratio of 15\%, and the other 50\% will be unchanged.
 The model is required to reconstruct the interface distance.
 The ground truth distance of two nodes is defined by the nearest atoms from each node, thus the model needs to infer the interface detail from sequence embedding and partially masked pair embedding $Z$. \textbf{All} the distance at the \textbf{interface} will be used for loss calculation.
 To make the training more stable, we divide the distance into multiple bins, where the bins at the close part are dense and at the remote part are sparse, converting the task into a classification task with a cross-entropy loss:

-where, $O_i$ is the distance prediction of the $i^{th}$ complex, and $y_{ijk, t}$ is the ground truth for the $i^{th}$ complex at position $(j, k)$, with the label $t$ and $\tau$ is the temperature.
-With a weight hyperparameter $\alpha$, the bi-scope pre-training loss is :
+where, $O_i$ is the distance prediction of the $i^{th}$ complex, and $y_{ijk, t}$ is the distance for the $i^{th}$ complex at position $(j, k)$, with the label $t$, and $\tau$ is the temperature.
+With a hyperparameter $\alpha$, the in-batch bi-scope pre-training loss is :